-Configuration A

-This configuration contains the following ISS functions:

-ACAS

-ATCRBS/Mode-S

-TAWS/RWS

-ADS-B OUT

-ADS-B/TIS-B/ADS-R IN

-Configuration B

-This configuration contains the following ISS functions:

-ACAS

-ATCRBS/Mode-S

-ADS-B OUT

-ADS-B/TIS-B/ADS-R IN

-Configuration C

-This configuration contains the following ISS functions:

-ACAS

-TAWS/RWS

-ADS-B/TIS-B/ADS-R IN

-Configuration D (not applicable)

 Functional Descriptions

 ACAS

 The function of ACAS is to determine the range, altitude and bearing of other aircraft equipped with Mode S/ATCRBS transponders with respect to the location of own aircraft.
 The system monitors the trajectory of these aircraft for the purpose of determining if any of them constitute a potential collision hazard.
 The system is responsible for estimating the separation at closest approach and determining if a potential conflict exists.
 If so, the system should display an advisory to the pilot.
 In cases defined in this document, the system should also provide guidance for the optimum vertical avoidance maneuver.
-The correctness of the avoidance maneuver is ensured by coordination of mutual intentions with the other ACAS equipped aircraft through the Mode S transponder.
-Refer to ARINC Characteristic 735A for a detailed systems description.
+The correctness of the avoidance maneuver is ensured by coordination of mutual intentions with the other ACAS or TCAS equipped aircraft through the Mode S transponder.
+Refer to ARINC Characteristic 735C for a detailed systems description.

 ATCRBS/Mode S Functions